Two Kurdish couples from Turkey held in Iranian prisons as their children face separation

 The four Kurdish nationals from Turkey had previously lived in the Kurdistan Region of Iraq as political refugees.
 In June 2025, Branch 15 of the Tehran Revolutionary Court, presided over by Judge Abolqasem Salavati, sentenced each of them to five years in prison—twenty years in total—on charges of “membership in the Kurdistan Workers’ Party (PKK).”

 Saadon and Torsu, together with their husbands, Arli and Karatash, and their two young children, were arrested on July 24, 2024, in Tabriz while attempting to migrate to Armenia.
-They were first transferred to the Intelligence Detention Centre in Mariwan, then to Sanandaj Prison, and later, on January 26, 2025, to Evin Prison.
+They were first transferred to the Intelligence Detention Centre in Marivan, then to Sanandaj Prison, and later, on January 26, 2025, to Evin Prison.
 The two mothers and their children are currently being held in Qarchak Prison under harsh and restrictive conditions.